 CLASSIFICATION CODE: EXEMPT FULL TIME

 STATEMENT OF JOB: This Position draws upon personal growth experience to model recovery to individuals to individuals enrolled or eligible to be enrolled with White Mountain Apache Behavioral Health Services Tribal Regional Behavioral Health Authority.
-The primary focus of this position is to support client records needs by assisting the Medical Records Coordinator in maintaining all client medical records according to IHS, and AHCCCS standards in compliance with Federal and State licensure requirements.
 By offering outreach, encouragement and support, the Peer Support Specialist cultivates and secures a connection with the enrolled individual, while teaching personal responsibility and serving as a mentor and role model.
 As part of their job duties, the Peer Support Specialist may be asked to provide direct services to individuals such as outreach and engagement, linkage to community supports, transportation, and group facilitation acting in collaboration with assigned clinical team.
-Ability to maintain client records in accordance with HIPPAA, AHCCCS, ABHS, Federal, State, Tribal and local requirements.
+Driving is an essential function of this position.

 DUTIES AND RESPONSIBILITIES: